Mandy Seeger’s second pregnancy was normal and her daughter, Brelynn, was born healthy.

 The following morning, Brelynn’s X-ray showed a bit of clearing, so she was not started on ECMO.
 On July 3, Seeger made a quick trip to a pharmacy in Folly Beach and received a call from one of Brelynn’s nurses.
 “She said she had a surprise for me,” said Seeger.
 “When I got back to the hospital, my beautiful baby was awake, crying and breathing on her own!
 The next night, I was holding my breathing baby and watching fireworks from the hospital window.”

-A few days later, Brelynn was discharged and sent back to Palmetto Health Children’s Hospital.
+A few days later, Brelynn was discharged and sent back to Prisma Health Children’s Hospital–Midlands.
 “Dr. Peck was on the floor when we arrived,” said Seeger.

 Peck meets his patients and their families when they are in crisis.
 “We love it when a family comes back to visit and we get to see the child feeling much better,” said Peck.